-Bone growth can start to block your ear canal, changing the way sound travels to the ear drum, and increases the risk of infection due to water getting trapped behind the bony lumps.
+Bone growth can start to block your ear canal, changing the way sound travels to the eardrum, and increases the risk of infection due to water getting trapped behind the bony lumps.

-Doctors and nurses call surfers ear, “exostosis of the external auditory canal”.
+Surgeons call surfers ear, “exostosis of the external auditory canal”.
 Operating on exostoses is among the most challenging surgeries that an Ear Nose and Throat Surgeon can perform.
 For the patient it can be challenging too, as the mere thought of someone drilling or chiselling out excess bone growing in your ear canal is pretty terrifying!

-Some surfers have large exostoses on one side, and small or none on the other.
-Presumably this is because of the prevailing wind direction at their local beaches.
+Some surfers have large exostoses on one side, and small or none on the other. presumably, this is because of the prevailing wind direction at their local beaches.
 Some people are also more inclined to develop exostoses and it’s thought this could be due to genetic reasons.

 Surfer’s ear is not the same as swimmer’s ear.
 Exostoses are not caused by infection.
-However, it carries the risk of ear infection of the outer ear canal, or otitis externa.
+However, it carries the risk of ear infection of the outer ear canal or otitis externa.
 You may have surfers ear, and because of the water trapped inside your ear is causing infection, you will likely initially present with symptoms of swimmer’s ear.

 Early symptoms of surfer’s ear include water becoming trapped in the ear more frequently and it also becomes harder to get the water out.
 If the water remains trapped for long enough, this increases the risk of ear infections.

 The best prevention is to protect your ears from cold water and wind when you can.
-Ear plugs, ear muffs, or a hat that helps shield your ears may help.
+Earplugs, a wetsuit hoody, earmuffs, or a hat that helps shield your ears may help.